Our Aviation courses are accredited by the Royal Aeronautical Society and the Institution of Mechanical Engineers.

 - BTEC Level 3 Subsidiary Diploma D, with A-Levels grades BB in Maths and Physics.

-- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, with Merit or higher in all units.
+- Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Level 3 at Merit or higher.
 All Maths and Physics units must be Distinctions at level 3.
 Plus A-level Maths at grade B. Access students who are not taking A-level Maths are encouraged to apply for the Foundations of Engineering course.

 - Foundations of Engineering courses For Brunel Foundations of Engineering progression requirements, see the course page.